sayyid5416/generalpy/README.md

   - `combine_single_items`: Combine item of sublists _(which contain only one item)_ into a single sublist.
   - `conditional`: Runs the decorated function and return it's value, only if provided condition is True.
   - `run_threaded`: Runs the decorated function in a new thread.
+  - `time_it`: Prints the time taken by the decorated function.

 ### 💠 `files` module